radzionc/increaser/prompts/context.md

 When there is a new feature or a set of features, there is an announcement on the "What's new" page, which consists of a short clip without audio, a title, a description, and a list of items if it's more than a single update.
 You can get to the "What's new" page by clicking a bell icon in the top right corner of the sidebar.
 The bell icon will have a dot with the number of new announcements.
 When the user clicks on the bell icon, the dot will disappear.

+Each announcement consists of a title, description, a YouTube video and a list of items if it's more than a single update.
+Each item is just a sentence describing an individual change.
+Also, it includes links to that announcement made on social media, which includes: Telegram, X, LinkedIn, Indie Hackers, Reddit and YouTube.

+Website also has a "What's new" page that lists all the updates that have been made to the app.
+It displays the same content as the app.

 ## Request Features

 On the "Request features" page, there is a list of features proposed by users that consist of a title, description, and an upvote button together with the number of total upvotes.
 The user can switch between the "ideas" and "done" tabs.
 To propose a feature, there is a small form on the side of the page so that the user can quickly submit a feature request.
 The new feature requests will be reviewed by the founder; before that, the feature won't be visible to other users.